Fraser Valley Premier

 The Highest Level of Youth Soccer in Langley

 Preston GM Langley FC is home to Langley’s franchise in the BC Soccer Premier League, Fraser Valley Premier.
 The BCSPL is the highest level of competitive youth soccer in Langley, and we’re very proud to have been chosen to develop Fraser Valley’s top soccer talent.
 Placement on Fraser Valley Premier is reserved for only the best players in our catchment area.
-It is truly an honor for those selected to don one of our shirts.
+It is truly an honour for those selected to wear one of our jerseys.

 In 2014 the BC Soccer Premier League awarded Preston GM Langley FC a franchise in their league.
-Christened Fraser Valley Premier, our boys and girls BCSPL teams have gone on to achieve great things, including provincial championships.
-The teams are comprised of male and female players from throughout the Fraser Valley including Langley, Abbotsford, Mission, and Chilliwack.
+Named Fraser Valley Premier, our boys and girls BCSPL teams have gone on to achieve great things, including provincial championships.
+The teams are comprised of male and female players from throughout the Fraser Valley, including Langley, Aldergrove, Abbotsford, and Chilliwack.
 These players train incredibly hard to participate in the BCSPL as well as in local, national, and international tournaments.

 What is the EA Sports BC Soccer Premier League (BCSPL)?

-The EA Sports BC Soccer Premier League will deliver on the following key development initiatives;
+The EA Sports BC Soccer Premier League is BC’s premier destination for talented youth soccer players and is committed to deliver on the following key development initiatives;

-- Eliminates congestion and provides greater clarity for all stakeholders
+Eliminate congestion and provide greater clarity for all stakeholders

 What type of player does the BCSPL focus on?